-

 Main Gaps

-- There is no top-level
+- There is still no machine-checkable data schema or validator for

 CONTRIBUTING.mdmentioning Prettier/ESLint.
 There is nopackage.json, lint config,.editorconfig, or Ruby lint config. - There are no issue templates, despite the roadmap calling out bug attribution and site version tracking.

-- The maintenance scripts are undiscoverable.
+- The maintenance scripts are still undiscoverable.

-tools/identify_updates.rb,tools/monthly_data.rb, andtools/status_find.rbare not mentioned in README, CONTRIBUTING, SETUP, or Copilot instructions. - Local verification is fragile.
+tools/identify_updates.rb,tools/monthly_data.rb, andtools/status_find.rbare not mentioned in README, CONTRIBUTING, SETUP, orAGENTS.md. - Local verification is partly fragile.
+Docker is documented, but the non-Docker Ruby/gem path can fail if the local environment is not prepared.

 Recommended Next Additions